Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-We further study skin properties of the critical states.
-Under the OBC, as excepted, the critical eigenstates becomes skin modes localized at the left (right) boundary for $\omega=1$ ($\omega=-1$) when $\bar{g}<0$ ($\bar{g}>0$), with an example shown in Fig. \ref{fig2}(c).
-Such a skin effect can be contributed to the fact that the imaginary phase $X_n$ of the wavefunctions exhibits dominant increasing (decreasing) along the lattice when $\bar{g}<0$ ($\bar{g}>0$), as shown in Fig. \ref{fig2}(d).
-Interestingly, in the global reciprocity case $\bar{g}=0$ with $\omega=0$, the multifractal critical eigenstates exhibit some main peaks in the lattice bulk for both OBC and PBC (see Fig. \ref{fig2}(c)), which are located at the interfaces of $X_n$ (see Fig. \ref{fig2}(d)).
-Such interface-skin critical states also exhibit in non-reciprocal lattices of $\bar{g}\neq0$ under the PBC, whose peaks are around the interfaces of $X_n-\bar{g}n$ (see Fig. \ref{fig2}(d)).
-Due to these novel skin and localization properties, we term the critical phase uncovered in this non-Hermitian lattice as the SCP.
+We use the fractal dimension $D_f$ to quantify localization \cite{Evers2008RMP}.
+By computing $D_f$ under the PBC (see End Matter), we obtain the localization phase diagram in Fig. \ref{fig2}(a).
+For $W<h$, the system is in the extended phase with $D_f \approx 1$, whereas in the critical phase with $0<D_f<1$ for $W>h$, separating by the phase boundary $W=h$.
+In the critical phase, the average density distribution $\overline{\rho_n} = \frac{1}{L}\sum_{j=1}^L |\psi_n^{(j)}|^2\sim |\psi_n^{(j)}|^2$, such that all eigenstates exhibit macroscopically multifractal profiles in the system.
+While in the CCP, it is almost spatially uniform with $\overline{\rho_n} \sim 1/L$ as the eigenstates exhibit distinct multifractal distributions \cite{JHan1994,Chang1997,FLiu2015,JWang2016,QYao2024}.
+Under the OBC, the critical eigenstates become skin modes localized at the left (right) boundary for $\omega=1$ ($\omega=-1$) when $\bar{g}<0$ ($\bar{g}>0$), as shown in Fig. \ref{fig2}(b).
+Interestingly, in the globally reciprocal case of $\bar{g}=0$ with $\omega=0$, the critical eigenstates exhibit some main peaks in the lattice bulk for both OBC and PBC, which are located at the interfaces of $X_n$.
+Such interface-skin critical states also exhibit in non-reciprocal case of $\bar{g}\neq0$ under the PBC, whose peaks are around the interfaces of $X_n-\bar{g}n$.
+Due to these novel skin and localization properties, we term the critical phase as the SCP.
 The physical origin of the SCP is rooted in the extreme value statistics of random walks \cite{Schehr2012,Majumdar2020,Longhi2025}, under the quasiperiodic imaginary gauge field $g_n$.
-For the case $\bar{g}=0$, the walk trajectory $X_n=\sum_{l=1}^{n-1} g_l$ fluctuates around zero with extreme points, where the sign of $g_n$ reverses and the interfaces of $X_n$ form.
-These interfaces induce a local skin effect on the critical eigenstates, which globally maintain fractal characteristics imprinted from the quasiperiodic modulation of $X_n$.
-For the case $\bar{g} \neq 0$, only an extreme point of $X_n$ lies at the left or right boundary of the 1D lattice, and thus boundary skin modes appear under the OBC.
-Nevertheless, under the PBC, the local interface-skin characteristics of critical states persists regardless of $\bar{g}$ and for any $\omega$.
-This is due to that the periodic geometry eliminates the global trend of $X_n$ and allows the walk trajectory $X_n - n\bar{g}$ with quasiperiodic fluctuations [see Fig. \ref{fig2}(d)].
-The interfaces of $X_n - n\bar{g}$ determines the peaks of the wavefunctions in the SCP under the PBC.
+See End Matter for more details of the SCP.